Loft conversion with large rooflight

 1- Check if your home has permitted development rights

-The first step is to determine if your property has permitted development (PD) rights, a national grant allowing certain building work without planning permission.
+The first step is to check whether your property has permitted development (PD) rights – a national grant allowing certain types of building work without the need for planning permission.
+Class G of the General Permitted Development Order (GPDO) is specifically designed for A2W systems and apply to most domestic properties, including houses and flats.

 2- Engage a MCS regulated installer